Pension Survivor Options: What Spouses Need to Know

 Not always.
 If the surviving spouse already has strong income, or other resources are intentionally set up to replace pension income, a higher survivor option may be unnecessary.
 The decision should be based on the survivor’s projected income versus essential expenses.

-A younger spouse often increases the “cost” of survivor protection, meaning the reduction may be larger, because the plan may expect to pay survivor benefits for longer.
+A younger spouse often increases the "cost" of survivor protection, meaning the reduction may be larger.
+The plan may expect to pay survivor benefits for a longer period.

 Usually not once payments begin.
 Many pension elections are intended to be locked in at retirement.
 Confirm your plan’s rules before your start date.